Board and advisOrs

 Chris Saniga

-Chris Saniga is a tenured senior executive, board member and avid community volunteer.
+Chris Saniga is a tenured senior executive, board member, and avid community volunteer.
 Chris is the Chief Business to Business Officer for Staples.
 Prior to Staples, he was the Head of Canada for Meta focused on partnering with Canada’s largest companies to drive business results through the Meta family of apps and services.
 Chris brings 25 years of senior leadership experience with global tech-leading brands including Deloitte, SAP, and Oracle.
-Chris is a McMaster University alumnus, and recently completed a program at Kellogg School of Management focused on AI, Automation, & Analytics.
+Chris is a McMaster University alumnus and recently completed a program at Kellogg School of Management focused on AI, Automation and Analytics.

 Kenda Shaheen